Transfer Credit Course Review

 Academic Requirements: Students are responsible for working with their academic adviser to ensure courses taken elsewhere will satisfy specific requirements in the degree or major.
 Questions regarding how coursework might be used to fulfill major, minor, AXLE, or Liberal Arts Core requirements should be directed to the student's academic adviser.

-If a student wishes for a course to count toward the major/minor in a department other than that in which it was evaluated.
+In some cases, a student may need a course to count toward a degree requirement or pre-requisite in a manner different than that in which it was evaluated.
 For core requirements in the student’s school, the student should contact the Office of Academic Services to request a degree audit exception.
 For major/minor requirements, the student should request a degree audit exception through either the director of undergraduate studies (for majors/minors offered in the College of Arts and Science), or the school's Office of Academic Services (for majors/minors offered in Peabody College, the Blair School of Music, or the School of Engineering).
 For pre-requisites, the student should contact the director of undergraduate studies of the department that offers the course.

 The way in which credit counts toward your degree requirements is dependent upon policies in your school and department.
 Please contact your adviser or your school's Office of Academic Services if you have any questions.